zuluchaka/tradingplan/pin_bar_trading_strategy.md

 ### MARKET ANALYSIS - Pin Bar Analysis
 #### Timeframes

-- 1H
+   * 1H
-- 4H
+   * 4H
-- Daily
+   * Daily

 Open 3-Charts Layout screen for the currency pair to trade (1H, 4H, and Daily) to analyze price movement

 #### Fundamental ANALYSIS (FAL1)
-  -  check Economic Calendar for any impact News for the WEEK about the Pair and trading session
+  -  check Economic Calendar for any impact News for the WEEK/DAY about the Pair and trading session
   - https://www.myfxbook.com/forex-economic-calendar or
   - https://www.forexfactory.com/calendar.php   or
   - https://www.fxstreet.com/economic-calendar